Aliases for PDE2A Gene

 GeneCards Summary for PDE2A Gene

 PDE2A (Phosphodiesterase 2A) is a Protein Coding gene.
 Diseases associated with PDE2A include Retinitis Pigmentosa.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Signaling by GPCR.
+Among its related pathways are G-Beta Gamma Signaling and Pyrimidine metabolism (KEGG).
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and calcium channel activity.
 An important paralog of this gene is PDE11A.

 UniProtKB/Swiss-Prot for PDE2A Gene